marceloams/university_projects/README.md

 # Projects that I have done at University 🎓

-- The language of the projects are C, C++ and Java;
+- The languages of the projects are C, C++ and Java;

 - The language of database is SQL;